汉堡

 Small & High Speed Linear Actuators

-JC35D1 / JC35DN: High-speed electric actuators, stroke range 50-600mm, delivering fast, responsive movement for adjustable furniture and automation.
+JC35D1: High-speed electric actuators, stroke range 50-600mm, delivering fast, responsive movement for adjustable furniture and automation.

-Why More Equipment Is Switching to Electric Linear Actuator Systems
+Why Is More Equipment Switching to Electric Linear Actuator Systems?

 One clear trend in industrial automation and smart equipment is the move from hydraulic and pneumatic systems to electric linear actuator systems.
 There are several reasons for this shift.